zenjen-devs/zenjen-devs.github.io/bio.md

 ### About

 <p align="left">
-Jen is motivated by the belief that data is key for conquering the most critical and interesting problems across industries.
-Proficient in Python, SQL, and several programming tools across platforms, she brings significant experience with complex engineering problems and excelling in safety critical applications.
+Jen believes in the power of data to solve critical industry challenges.
+Proficient in Python, SQL, and multi-platform programming tools, she has significant experience with complex engineering problems and excels in safety-critical applications.

   <br>
   <br>
-With 5+ years experience as a data professional, Jen has contributed to published academic work in human-computer interaction research, applied data science, and development of AI-powered engineering systems.
+With 7 years experience as a data science professional, Jen has contributed to published academic work in human-computer interaction research, applied statistical methodologies, and development of AI-powered engineering systems and analytics platforms.
 <br>
   <br>